ltelab/disdrodb/docs/source/installation.rst

 ............................

 To simulate radar polarimetric variables in the DISDRODB L2E and L2M products, you must install the pyTMatrix package.
-The original pyTMatrix can be difficult to install on recent Python versions.
+The original pyTMatrix cannot be installed on recent Python versions.

-The instructions below describe how to install the LTE-maintained fork of pyTMatrix, which is compatible with modern Python interpreters.
+The instructions below show how to install the LTE-maintained fork of pyTMatrix, which is compatible with modern Python interpreters.
-Please note that it's currently not possible to install pyTmatrix on Windows systems.

 1. Install the GNU `Fortran <https://fortran-lang.org/>`__ Compiler (gfortran) and the `Meson Build system <https://mesonbuild.com/>`__.